New World Entertainment

 - There is a longer version where the space background rotates and zooms slowly.
 After the regular animation plays, the globe sits there for several seconds.

-Music/Sounds: Here are the music variants:- A synthesizer sounder that ends with a series of non-musical noises resembling a seagull.
+- A synthesizer sounder that ends with a series of Caribbean-style drumbeats.

 - In the long version, a synth chime plays, then a two note bass sounder holds out before the standard theme.